exercism/docs/building/tooling/analyzers/interface.md

 ### `summary` (optional)

-The summary field is a text (not markdown) field that summarizes the output.
+The `summary` field is a text (not markdown) field that summarizes the output.
 It might say something like "Your solution is nearly there - there's just two small changes you can make." or "The code works great, but there's a little bit of linting that needs doing.".
 This summary is rendered on the website above the comments.

 ### `comments`

-Comments are keys into `website-copy/automated-comments/`, e.g. [`ruby.general.explicit_return -> automated-comments/ruby/general/explicit_return.md`](https://github.com/exercism/website-copy/blob/47af5b309ac263629ca5c52904046f81e0cc8def/automated-comments/ruby/general/explicit_return.md).
+The `comments` field is an array of comments that link to Markdown documents in the [`exercism/website-copy`][website-copy-repo] (see [Writing Analyzer comments][writing-analyzer-comments] for more information).

-Then can be structured either as single pointer strings (e.g. the last example above) or using a JSON Object to specify the follow keys:
+Each value in the array is either a pointer-string or a JSON object with the following format:

 #### `comment`